 - 1. Describe the approach used to identify and characterize hazardous materials, wastes, emerging technologies, and pollutants (discharges/emissions/noise) associated with the system and plans for minimization, control and/or safe disposal. - 2.
-Did the team develop or coordinate the development of a hazardous materials management program or a hazard tracking system to document the reduction in hazardous materials usage and associated risks to the program due to pollution prevention efforts? - 3.
-When using potentially hazardous materials, were steps taken to select those materials that posed the least risk throughout the life cycle of the system?
-Are environmentally preferable products identified and tracked for inclusion in technical manuals and authorized materials lists? - 4.
-Describe the team's efforts to determine whether or not alternatives are available and effective and meet the safety, health, reliability, and other mission-related requirements of the system. - 5.
+Did the nominee develop or coordinate the development of a hazardous materials management program or a hazard tracking system to document the reduction in hazardous materials usage and associated risks? - 3.
+When using potentially hazardous materials, did the nominee take steps to select those materials that posed the least risk throughout the life cycle of the system?
+Did the nominee identify environmentally preferable products and track these products to ensure their inclusion in technical manuals and authorized materials lists? - 4.
+Describe the nominee's efforts to determine whether alternatives are available and effective and meet the safety, health, reliability, and other mission-related requirements of the system. - 5.
 Discuss how the ESOH effort provided input to demilitarization and disposal planning for the system/subsystem to include information on hazardous materials, safety precautions, and other ESOH considerations.